 Please inform yourself on the official pages of your home destination about the entry regulations there or about what kind of test you have to bring for your journey home.

-- It is possible to end quarantine from the fifth day after arrival with a negative molecular biological test or antigen test (Exception: persons entering from India must present a negative PCR test).
+- It is possible to end quarantine early with a negative molecular biological test.
 The quarantine may be broken to leave the accommodation to take the test.

 - Quarantine may be ended before the ten-day period is up for the purpose of departing from Austria.
 All efforts must be made to minimize the risk of infection wherever possible upon departure.

 - The following applies to contact persons: There is no longer any distinction made between K1 and K2 people.
 You are no longer considered to be a contact person when you have been vaccinated three times or if everyone involved was wearing an FFP2 mask.
 That also applies to children who have not yet received a third vaccination.
 The following applies to everyone classified as contact persons: Testing to leave quarantine early is possible from the fifth day with a negative PCR test.